quii/learn-go-with-tests/concurrency/readme.md

         ... many more scary lines of text ...
 ```

-Errors this long tend to freak me out, but all we need to do is pay attention to
+This is long and scary, but all we need to do is take a breath and read the
-the headline: `fatal error: concurrent map writes`.
+stacktrace: `fatal error: concurrent map writes`.
 Sometimes, when we run our
-tests, two of the goroutines write to the results map at exactly the same time,
+tests, two of the goroutines write to the results map at exactly the same time.
-and maps in Go don't like it when more than one thing tries to write to them at
+Maps in Go don't like it when more than one thing tries to write to them at
-once.
+once, and so `fatal error`.

 This is a _race condition_, a bug that occurs when the output of our software is
 dependent on the timing and sequence of events that we have no control over.
-Because we cannot control exactly when each goroutine writes to the results, we
+Because we cannot control exactly when each goroutine writes to the results map,
-are vulnerable to two goroutines writing to it at the same time.
+we are vulnerable to two goroutines writing to it at the same time.

 Go can help us to spot race conditions with its built in [_race detetector_][godoc_race_detector].
 To enable this feature, run the tests with the `race` flag: `go test -race`.

-You should get some pretty verbose output that looks a bit like this:
+You should get some output that looks like this:

 ```sh
 ==================